Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 We must teach by example.
 Teach kids how to interact positively with one another and with us.
 They watch how we act and model their behavior after ours.
 But they also have to be directly taught certain principles.

 - Teach Character – Focus on a “character trait of the week or month.”
-There are many opportunities in this to influence students for good.
-Teaching social-emotional learning in the classroom can reap a multitude of rewards.
+There are numerous opportunities to influence students positively.
+Teaching social-emotional learning in the classroom can yield numerous benefits.

 - Pretend – Role-play how to act in certain situations.
-Sometimes kids don’t behave appropriately because they do not know how to!
+Sometimes kids don’t behave appropriately because they don’t know how to.
 Spend time teaching kids how to listen and communicate appropriately and respectfully.

 6. Give Students a Voice in the Daily Routine